theology comes from the Greek words

 Colossians 2:9 uses the word

 philosphy in a negative sense in Colossians 2:9, but just like everything that has an improper use, it also has a proper use.
 Justin Martyr (AD 100-157) was a philosopher from Samaria who converted to Christianity after he decided it was the true philosophy.
 He tried to evangelize fellow philosophers.
 Paul also preached to the philosophers on Mars Hill in Athens, but got poor results, because he was a rabbi, not a philosopher.
-Today, at least an undergraduate course is a requirement for theology in ATS accredited seminaries.
+Philosophy is a prerequisite for systematic theology in ATS accredited seminaries.
+Students who have a philosophy class on their undergraduate transcripts meet that requirement.

-Theology uses all the same methods as philosophy, but is based on a concept of God.
+Theology uses all the same methods as philosophy, but it is based on a concept of God.

 Theology as a Branch of Philosophy